shedskin/shedskin/doc/README.rst

 **Restrictions**

-There are three important restrictions that must be observed when compiling an extension module:
+There are several important restrictions that must be observed when compiling an extension module:

 1. Only builtin scalar and container types (``int``, ``float``, ``complex``, ``str``, ``list``, ``tuple``, ``dict``, ``set``, ``frozenset``) as well as ``None`` and instances of user-defined classes can be passed/returned.
 So for instance, anonymous functions and iterators are currently not supported.

 2. Builtin objects are completely converted for each call/return from **Shed Skin** to **CPython** types and back, including their contents.
 This means you cannot change **CPython** builtin objects from the **Shed Skin** side and vice versa, and conversion may be slow.
 Instances of user-defined classes can be passed/returned without any conversion, and changed from either side.

 3. Global variables are converted once, at initialization time, from **Shed Skin** to **CPython**.
 This means that the value of the **CPython** version and **Shed Skin** version can change independently.
 This problem can be avoided by only using constant globals, or by adding getter/setter functions.

+4. Keyword arguments are not supported at the moment.

 **Example for NumPy/SciPy users**